A Grey Sun Veiled By Dark Clouds on a Cold Wind, Forlorn-Under-Stars, Lord of the Red Ring, the Grey Knight, Borne-By-Storms

 Tropes Related to the Iron Remnant:

-- After the End: Of the original Iron Empire.
-Technology has advanced, especially within the military realms, but all in all the unprecedented success of the Iron Empire casts a noticeable shadow over the smaller, less prominent world-wise Iron Remnant.
+- After the End: Of the original Iron Dominion.
+Technology has advanced, especially within the military realms, but all in all the unprecedented success of the Iron Dominion casts a noticeable shadow over the smaller, less prominent world-wise Iron Remnant.

 - How the Mighty Have Fallen: Although there's still an attitude of superiority held by its citizens, it has been noted that beneath it all is the awareness that they aren't nearly as powerful as they were before the Civil War.

 - Pride: Disproportionately in regard to their military might.
 They're in denial that the rest of the world has caught up.

 - Zeppelins from Another World: Armored airships are prominent within the military; several fleets are present within the Remnants military.